carer stories from the web

 Because you don’t want them to stress . . .
 Because you don’t want them to worry about why their husband is late.
 Because sometimes dementia changes the rules of relationships.
 And we adjust....'

-MJ's mother and father are deaf, her mother developed dementia as he herself was caring for her mother.
+MJ's mother and father are deaf, her mother developed dementia as she herself was caring for her mother.

-MJ's mum often does not remember that MJ is her daughter, but watch as MJ slowly and patiently signs with her nother until her mum realises she 'gave birth to' her.
+MJ's mum often does not remember that MJ is her daughter.
+Watch as MJ slowly and patiently signs with her mother until her mum realises she 'gave birth to' her.

-Watch a longer interview with MJ here on the dementia centre website run by HammondCare HERE.
+Watch a longer interview with MJ on the Dementia Centre website run by HammondCare HERE.

 Compilations of Stories